 In-Cheol JANG, Ph.D, Principal Investigator

-Dr In-Cheol Jang graduated in genetic engineering from University of Suwon and completed his master’s study and obtained his PhD from Myongji University in Korea, where he studied on rice biotechnology.
-He joined the Prof. Chua lab at the Rockefeller University in 2003 first as a post-doctoral fellow (2003-2008) and subsequently as a research associate (2008-2012), where he investigated and unravelled mechanisms regulating light signalling in Arabidopsis.
+Dr In-Cheol Jang obtained his PhD from Myongji University in Korea, where he studied on rice biotechnology.
+He joined Prof. Nam-Hai Chua’s lab at the Rockefeller University in 2003 first as a post-doctoral fellow (2003-2008) and subsequently as a research associate (2008-2012), where he investigated and unravelled mechanisms regulating light signalling in Arabidopsis.
 He was awarded a fellowship from the Human Frontier Science Program (HFSP; 2004-2007).
 He joined the Temasek Life Sciences Laboratory as a Principal Investigator in 2012 and serves as an Adjunct Assistant Professor in Department of Biological Sciences, National University of Singapore.

 For information on PhD studies at TLL, click HERE